 However, in recipes calling for tofu to hold its shape, it's critical that you press the tofu to remove enough water so that it will hold its shape when used in recipes for salads, stir-fries, or grilling.
 Unless you do this, the tofu will fall apart and lose all shape.
 Even firm and extra-firm tofu requires some pressing in order to be effective in most recipes.
 Pressing improves the texture of tofu and is essential when it will be fried.

 Commercial tofu presses are available, but you can do an equally good job with just a few materials you have around the house:

 - Large bowl or second cutting board

-- Heavy object to use as weight (a large can of food, for example)
+- A heavy object to use as a weight (a large can of food, for example)

 Note: Softer forms of tofu are not well suited for pressing since they will quite easily fall apart under even moderate pressure.
 For recipes calling for pieces of tofu to hold their shape, always buy firm or extra-firm tofu.Continue to 2 of 4 below.